gearglow/ReptiliaWithATwist/The List.md

 "No, save that for the duels," Elysia said.
 "It'll have more impact once they know what I can do.
 For this, I want them eating my dust while their faces melt off, not shaking in their boots beforehand."

 James and Lily looked at each other.
-"Motorhead."
+"Motörhead."

 "_Hell_ yes," Elysia said.